bazad/ida_kernelcache/README.md

 more, see the post [Reconstructing C++ classes in the iOS kernelcache using IDA Pro].

 [Reconstructing C++ classes in the iOS kernelcache using IDA Pro]: https://bazad.github.io/2018/03/ida-kernelcache-class-reconstruction/

+## The new iOS 12 kernelcache format

+With iOS 12, Apple introduced a new kernelcache format on some devices.
+Among the changes, this new kernelcache's kernel pointers are tagged to link them in a list, presumably to allow iBoot to slide the kernel without the `_PrelinkLinkKASLROffsets` data in the prelink dictionary.
+Trying to analyze a stock kernelcache using this format in IDA is difficult due to the missing cross-references.
+See the article [Analyzing the iOS 12 kernelcache's tagged pointers] for details.

+[Analyzing the iOS 12 kernelcache's tagged pointers]: https://bazad.github.io/2018/06/ios-12-kernelcache-tagged-pointers/

 ## A note on generalizing